Operational Data Store vs. Data Warehouse: What’s the Difference?

 A data warehouse is a common business solution because it acts as the central repository of data integrated from a variety of sources.
 It helps in the generation of analytical reports by being the source of both current and historical data.
 By storing large amounts of both, a data warehouse is a great source of insight for long-term strategic planning.
 Companies like Acuto offer data warehouse solution for businesses to consolidate their data, making it easier to streamline their reporting and analytics.

 The main disadvantage is that data updates are done in scheduled batches, which means that there’s the possibility of stale data reporting.
-A cost-effective solution to the challenge of stale data is an operational data store (ODS).
+A cost-effective solution to this challenge is an operational data store (ODS), which supports real-time data transactions and ensures that business operations rely on the most current data.
 This acts as a repository that stores a snapshot of the business’s most current data.
 Highly beneficial in real-time analyses and strategy planning, an ODS is highly volatile and doesn’t store the history of data changes to ensure that everything within the repository is current and updated.
 It is typically used as an intermediary between transactional databases and the data warehouse.

 How is an Operational Data Store Different?